vijith289/vijith289/README.md

 - 👋 Hi, I’m @vijith289
-- 👀 I’m interested in ...
+- 👀 I’m interested in e-commerce platform and computer application
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning BBA CA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on intership program
-- 📫 How to reach me ...
+- 📫 How to reach me viju53648@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to play games and travel

 <!---
 vijith289/vijith289 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.